sktime/pytorch-forecasting/docs/source/developer_guide.rst

 Coverage output lands in ``htmlcov/``; the terminal report shows missing lines per file (``--cov-report=term-missing:skip-covered``).

-**Registry auto-discovery.** The v2 test suite (``TestAllPtForecastersV2``) discovers estimators through the ``all_objects`` registry.
-A correctly registered model is therefore picked up and tested automatically, so the generic checks need no per-model test file of their own.
-What you do need to provide is ``get_test_train_params`` on the package class: keep every configuration small (minimal sequence length, tiny hidden sizes) so the registry-driven tests stay fast in CI.
+**The v2 test suite.** ``TestAllPtForecastersV2`` discovers estimators through the ``all_objects`` registry, so a correctly registered model is picked up automatically and needs no per-model test file.
+It checks the interface
+contract: the docstring doctests, training and prediction end to end, a checkpoint round-trip, the output shapes of each predict mode, and the package naming convention.
+The parameter sets it runs come from ``get_test_train_params`` on the package class.

-**Running the checks locally.** ``check_estimator`` runs the same conformance suite as CI, against a single estimator.
-CI discovers every registered estimator and runs them in bulk; ``check_estimator`` runs them on yours alone, and works before it is registered.
+**Running the checks locally.** ``check_estimator`` runs that same suite against a single estimator, and works before it is registered.

 .. code-block:: python